-Our Rancho Cacachilas Bike Hub in downtown El Sargento provides guided access to our well-groomed trails and gives visitors the chance to participate in ADVENTURE TOURS, connect with nature, learn local history and see our ranch activities.
+Our Rancho Cacachilas Bike Hub in downtown El Sargento provides guided access to our well-groomed trails and gives visitors the chance to participate in customized TOURS, connect with nature, learn local history and see our ranch activities.

 Please use the trail menu at left to see individual trail descriptions.
 We currently provide information for seven of the trails that we have developed.
 These trails are steeped in history and natural beauty and offer a variety of activity levels from which to choose.
 In describing these trails, we refer to various ranches and facilities that are included in the large Rancho Cacachilas property.
 It may help to first familiarise yourself with our facilities.
 It may also be of interest to learn more about our natural history and mining history.
 While you're at it, why not explore the entire website to understand the unusual mosaic of activities that we are pursuing?

 - Rancho Cacachilas provides private ranch experiences that are led by knowledgeable guides — trails are available to the public by booking a guided excursion via our El Sargento Hub

 - excusrions can be custom-tailored to match your individual needs — these can be organized around a particular theme such as bird watching or mining history — overnight camping trips, as well as day trips are available — contact the Hub in El Sargento to ask about current options

 - please bring your own refillable water receptacles — we would like to avoid the use of plastic, throw-away bottles